SUBSCRIBE TO OUR FREE NEWSLETTER

 As the Electronic Frontier Foundation has noted, "this is a recipe for disaster," and it is being done by circumventing the normal democratic process.
 Several organizations (including Freedom of the Press Foundation, the organization I work for) have called on Congress to put a stop to it.

-Also in the courts, the justice department has continued to argue that the US government doesn't need a warrant to gather the cell phone location information of Americans - even though that type of information can give authorities your precise whereabouts 24 hours a day, seven days a week.
+Also, in the courts, the Justice Department has continued to argue that the US government doesn't need a warrant to gather Americans' cell phone location information—even though that type of information can give authorities their precise whereabouts 24 hours a day, seven days a week.

-Worse, the FBI wants its hundreds of millions of facial recognition photos - along with its entire biometric database that includes fingerprints and DNA profiles - to be exempt from important Privacy Act protections.
+Worse, the FBI wants its hundreds of millions of facial recognition photos and its entire biometric database, including fingerprints and DNA profiles, to be exempt from important Privacy Act protections.
 As the Intercept reported two weeks ago: "Specifically, the FBI's proposal would exempt the database from the provisions in the Privacy Act that require federal agencies to share with individuals the information they collect about them and that give people the legal right to determine the accuracy and fairness of how their personal information is collected and used."

 In Congress, Senate Republicans are pushing for a vote this week on controversial new warrantless surveillance measures that would let the FBI use unconstitutional National Security Letters to get email records and internet browsing history from countless US citizens - without going to a judge or court at all.
 The Senate leadership is bringing the measure up to vote by invoking the Orlando attack, despite the fact that we know the FBI had no problem surveilling the Orlando killer when he was previously investigated.
 It is a blatant attempt to exploit the tragedy in order to gain powers the FBI has long asked for (powers, by the way, the FBI is already reportedly using, despite the justice department telling them it's basically illegal).